-API Management Reference
+API Management Reference (Classic)

 From API Manager, you can perform API management tasks.
 As a member of the API Creators or Organization Administrators role, you can register new APIs or add new versions to existing APIs.
 An API Versions Owner can access the API version details pages for the versions they own.
 You can share resources in an organization and perform other API management tasks.

 To create a new API using API Manager, click Add New API from the API Administration page.
 Enter a name and version identifier (required).
 The API and version names cannot exceed 42 characters in length.
 In the master organization, the conjunction of the API name and version must be unique.
 If you use business groups, the name must be unique within all your business groups and the master organization.

 If you plan to deploy the API on CloudHub, observe CloudHub naming conventions.

 Anypoint Platform uses the name and version to create an administrative command center for your API, called the API version details page in this document.

 After logging into your Anypoint Platform account, and opening API Manager, a list of the APIs entered into in the platform appears.
 An API registered in API Manager belongs to a business group and can have multiple API versions.